 If a customer does stumble upon an issue or has a question about something specific, you can use technology to support them.
-By creating support bots or an FAQ page you can help customers solve their issue, no matter how small it is.
+By creating support bots or an FAQ page you can help customers solve their issue, no matter how insignificant it is.
 Remember to include your contact information and respond to any emails or calls as fast as you can to let the customer know you’re listening to their needs.

 Besides having a well-designed site, you want to use it to enhance the vision of your business and provide benefits for your shoppers.
 Let them know how your business is adjusting due to the situation, and what your online store is providing in terms of services, products, and extra deals that could be available for them.
 There’s no point in bringing customers to your site if you’re not going to seal the deal when they finally arrive.

 Some helpful information to include on your site is letting customers know what your physical locations are doing since social distancing went into effect, what products may be running low, and if there are any delays in delivery time.
 All of these tips and more can reassure customers of the safety measures you have in place as well as how you can help them while they’re stuck at home trying to make ends meet.